decaporg/decap-cms/website/content/docs/widgets/list.md

 title: list
 ---

 The list widget allows you to create a repeatable item in the UI which saves as a list of widget values. map a user-provided string with a comma delimiter into a list.
 You can choose any widget as a child of a list widget—even other lists.
-Or you can define a list with different widgets to create list of different item types.
+Or you can define a list with different widget types.

 - **Name:** `list`
 - **UI:** if `fields` is specified, field containing a repeatable child widget, with controls for adding, deleting, and re-ordering the repeated widgets; if unspecified, a text input for entering comma-separated values.
-If `widgets` is specified instead, the list will render items of different widget types.
+If `types` is specified instead, the list will render items of different widget types.
 - **Data type:** list of widget values
 - **Options:**
   - `default`: if `fields` is specified, declare defaults on the child widgets; if not, you may specify a list of strings to populate the text field
   - `allow_add`: if added and labeled `false`, button to add additional widgets disappears.
-When user together with `widgets`, additional control for selecting a widget type will be available.
+When used together with `types`, additional control for selecting a widget type will be available.
   - `field`: a single widget field to be repeated
   - `fields`: a nested list of multiple widget fields to be included in each repeatable iteration
-  - `widgets`: a nested list of widgets.
+  - `types`: a nested list of widgets.
 Each widget will define different item type that could be added to the list.
+  - `typeKey`: the name of the field that will be added to every item in list representing the name of the widget type that item belongs to.
+Ignored if `types` is not defined.
+Default is `type`.
 - **Example** (`field`/`fields` not specified):
     ```yaml
     - label: "Tags"